The Mechanics of

 - Homonyms

-Mechanics is the
+Mechanics is the term we use to describe the

-term we use to describe the technical aspects of writing, such as spelling, punctuation,
+technical aspects of writing, such as spelling, punctuation, capitalization,

-capitalization, etc. Many fiction
+etc. Many fiction writers, myself

-They come second to other elements such as a good storyline,
+included, would say that mechanics are not the most important part of writing.
+They come second to other elements such as a

-well-developed characters, and so on.
+good storyline, well-developed characters, and so on.
+However, mechanics are still very

-However, mechanics are still very important.
-If your story is not mechanically
+important.
+If your story is not

-well-written.
-Despite the phrase “Don’t
+be well-written.
+Despite the phrase

-judge a book by its cover,” appearance matters in fanfic.
+“Don’t judge a book by its cover,” appearance matters in fanfic.
 If your story doesn’t look worth reading, people may not read it.
 Good mechanics make a story easy to read, and

 that will attract more readers.

-If you’re
+If you’re not sold

 Memorable Students

-they are the memorable students in any
+they are the memorable

-pleasure in learning they are never satisfied
+they take no pleasure in learning they are never satisfied

-Not only
+Not only is the

-is the above example difficult to read because of the lack of punctuation and
+above example difficult to read because of the lack of punctuation and

 capitalization, but it also impossible to understand the meaning of it.
 If it had punctuation, it could be read in